Staff Prep 28: Observability — Metrics, Logs, Traces & SLOs

 Structured logging

 Logs that humans parse are logs that are useless at scale.
-Structured logs are JSON — queryable by your log aggregator (Loki, Elasticsearch, CloudWatch Insights).
+Structured logs are JSON, queryable by your log aggregator (Loki, Elasticsearch, CloudWatch Insights).
+Any engineer who has tried to grep their way through a 20GB log file during an incident ends up converted.

 import structlog